FBI raids Trump lawyer Michael Cohen's office

-The F.B.I. raided Trump attorney Michael Cohen's office and seized material related to, among other things, his payments to porn actress Stormy Daniels, also known as Stephanie Clifford, CBS News' Pat Milton confirms.
+The FBI raided the office of Michael Cohen, Donald Trump's personal attorney, CBS News' Pat Milton confirms.
+They seized materials and documents from his office including content related to his payments to porn actress Stormy Daniels, also known as Stephanie Clifford, the New York Times reports.

 Cohen's attorney, Stephen Ryan, released a statement confirming the search, saying, "Today the US Attorney's Office for the Southern District of New York executed a series of search warrants and seized the privileged communications between my client, Michael Cohen, and his clients.
 I have been advised by federal prosecutors that the New York action is, in part, a referral by the Office of Special Counsel, Robert Mueller."
 According to a knowledgeable official, the information used in Monday's raid originated with the special counsel but is a separate inquiry, CBS News' Andres Triay reports.